Connect with us

 4. AROMANTIC

 An individual who identifies as aromantic may not feel any romantic attraction towards anyone.
-Aromantic people are incapable of feeling love; for example, they can still feel familial love, or the type of platonic love that is expressed between friends.
+Aromantic people cannot feel love; for example, they can still feel familial love or the type of platonic love expressed between friends.

 5. BICURIOUS